mkmorgan1/website-2/README.md

     bio
   }
 }
 ```

-..then click on project descriptions to edit
+..then click on project descriptions or bio to edit

 ## Run